-2) of e-government and other socially relevant digital services.
+2) Mainstream ICT/digital accessibility of e-government and other socially relevant digital services.

-3) ccessibility of new and emerging technologies.
+3) Increase accessibility of telecommunication/ICT products and services by promoting AI and emerging technologies. (in collaboration with Question D/2)

+4) Foster inclusive education by ensuring the digital education platforms are accessible from design and so digitally accessible for all its intended users including those with disabilities ( including deaf and blind).

-4) Education and training for persons with disabilities and specific needs in the use of telecommunications/ICTs and education and training of experts to assist persons with disabilities and specific needs to use telecommunications/ICTs.
+5) Promote training for persons with disabilities and specific needs in the use of telecommunications/ICTs.

+6) Promote the development of telecommunication/ICT accessibility professionals as well as education and expertise to assist persons with disabilities and persons with specific needs (including older persons, illiterate) to use telecommunications/ICTs.

-) Use of accessible telecommunications/ICTs to promote employment persons with disabilities to ensure inclusive and open society.
+7) Use of accessible telecommunications/ICTs to promote equal and equitable employment opportunities for all people including for persons with disabilities to ensure an inclusive and open society.

-) National experience in collecting information and statistics on telecommunication/ ICTs accessibility
+8) Develop national expertise and ensure the collection of information and statistics on telecommunication/ ICTs accessibility by disaggregated end-users.

-) echanisms to involve persons with disabilities and persons with specific needs in the process of elaborating legal/regulatory provisions, public policstandards related to telecommunication/ICTaccessibility____________
+9) Establish mechanisms to involve from the design stage persons with disabilities - as the most exigent end-users and persons with specific needs such as older persons in the process of elaborating legal/regulatory provisions, public policies, standards and strategies related to advance telecommunication/ICT/digital accessibility of products and services.
+Persons with disabilities can also serve as validators of these digital accessible products and services.

+10) Ensure that ICT accessibility is addressed from planning and design and mainstreamed in the development of smart cities and villages to ensure that these are “smart for all” cities and communities in which no one is left behind.

+2.1 New topic to study

+Best practices to ensure that the adoption of AI enhances inclusive social benefits especially for persons with disabilities, the elderly and vulnerable groups. (in collaboration with Question D/2)

+____________

-QUESTION 1/2: Smart sustainable cities and communities
+QUESTION A/2: Digital services and smart sustainable cities and communities

 Statement of the situation or problem